 How to handle customer service email?

 With regards to customer service email there is just one simple piece of advice: do answer the emails from your clients and don't let them sit in your computer's inbox for too long.
-There is nothing more frustrating for a customer than waiting for an answer which never comes - and by the way, make sure you reply to your [potential] suppliers too, making it one your top customer service qualities05 August 2011
+There is nothing more frustrating for a customer than waiting for an answer which never comes - and by the way, make sure you reply to your [potential] suppliers too, making it one your top customer service qualities

 Customer service success